chadkluck/serverless-deploy-pipeline-atlantis/README.md

 - You need to understand someone else's code
 - It stifles your creativity

-I do beleive that the cons are only temporary and I set the toolchain up as a learning experience.
+However, I do believe that the cons are only temporary and I set the toolchain up as a learning experience.
 As you begin to look under the hood you can use it as a model for learning AWS Cloud Concepts such as Infrastructure as Code (IaC), CloudFormation, AWS CodePipeline, and serverless architecture.
+Once you have played around with it, the sky is the limit as you add your own modifications for your own use case.

 ## Important Files